mdkul22/dot/README.md

 - If you want to use a different package manager or OS, you may need to adapt the script.
 - After running, log out and log back in to activate zsh as your default shell if prompted.

+## Continuous Integration

+All shell, Python, and Lua scripts are automatically checked on every commit using [GitHub Actions](.github/workflows/ci.yml).
+Lua linting is configured via [`.luacheckrc`](.luacheckrc) to allow Neovim globals and ignore long lines.

 ---

 ## License